Explanation of jargon and technical terms

 OBDA Mapping Format

-Ontop can build Virtual Knowledge Graphs as described by R2RML mappings or in the custom OBDA file format.
-Both files formatsare equivalent, as far as expressivity is concerned.
-OBDA file format is preferred by many practitioners, being perceived as easier to read.
+Ontop can build Virtual knowledge graphs as described by R2RML mappings or in the custom OBDA file format.
+Both file formats are equivalent in terms of expressiveness.
+The OBDA file format is preferred by many practitioners as it isperceived as easier to read.

 Ontop

 Ontop translates queries from SPARQL, the query language used for RDF graphs, into SQL, the query language for traditional databases.
-Data from relational (traditional) databases appears therefore as a Knowlegde Graph, but without the need to copy and transform data from a relational database into a specialized graph database.
+Data from relational (traditional) databases therefore appears as a Knowlegde Graph, but without the need to copy and transform data from a relational database into a specialized graph database.
 This is then called a virtual knowledge graph.
-Ontop also allows to transform batch-wise whole database tables, as well as entire databases, to RDF graphs.
+Ontop also allows you to transform batch-wise entire database tables, as well as entire databases, into RDF graphs.
 This modality is then called materialization.
 Ontop is Open Source software and is been developed by several universities and companies.
 Ontopic provides commercial support and services for Ontop.

 Wikidata: Q56861590